Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5770 should perform much faster than the GeForce GT 1030 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 5770 should theoretically be a lot superior to the GeForce GT 1030 in general. (explain)

-Texel RateThe GeForce GT 1030 should be a bit (about 19%) better at anisotropic filtering than the Radeon HD 5770. (explain)
+Texel RateThe GeForce GT 1030 is just a bit (about 19%) better at texture filtering than the Radeon HD 5770. (explain)

-Pixel RateThe GeForce GT 1030 is a lot (approximately 49%) faster with regards to FSAA than the Radeon HD 5770, and will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GT 1030 will be a lot (about 49%) better at full screen anti-aliasing than the Radeon HD 5770, and also will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison